-We triangulated evidence from multiple sources of data including assessments, work scrutinies, learning walks, conversations with parents, students and teachers in order to identify the challenges faced by disadvantaged students.
+Evidence is triangulated from multiple sources of data including assessments, work scrutinies, learning walks, conversations with parents, students and teachers in order to identify the challenges faced by disadvantaged students.
 We also used the EEF's families of schools database to view the performance of disadvantaged students in schools similar to ours and analysed the PP strategy reports from schools with high-performing disadvantaged students to learn from their approach.

-We looked at a number of reports and studies about effective use of pupil premium, the impact of disadvantage on education outcomes and how to address challenges to learning presented by socio-economic disadvantage.
-We also looked at a number of studies about the impact of the pandemic on disadvantaged students.
+Reports and studies relating to effective use of pupil premium, the impact of disadvantage on education outcomes and how to address challenges to learning presented by socio-economic disadvantage.
+This include post pandemic research.

-We used the DfE's Using Pupil Premium guidance and the EEF guide to using your pupil premium funding effectively to help us develop our strategy and will continue to use it through the implementation of our activities.
+Use of DfE's Using Pupil Premium guidance and the EEF guide to using your pupil premium funding effectively to help us develop our strategy and will continue to use it through the implementation of our activities.

-We have put a robust evaluation framework in place for the duration of our three-year approach and will adjust our plan over time to secure better outcomes for students.
+Use of a robust evaluation framework in place for the duration of our three-year approach and will adjust our plan over time to secure better outcomes for students.